-In October 2021, the Company entered into an agreement with St. Laurent Investments LLC to reduce the interest on \$1,375,000 in the Promissory Note from 10% to 5% per year starting on October 1, 2021.
+In October 2021, the Company entered into an agreement with St. Laurent Investments LLC to reduce the interest on \$1,375,000 principal amount of the Promissory Notes from 10% to 5% per year starting on October 1, 2021.
 The Company accounted for this transaction as a modification on a prospective basis.